-What does GBH stand for?
+What does GBH stand for in the UK?

 Grievous bodily harm – or GBH – is the most serious form of non-fatal assault as the injuries are deemed to cause serious detriment to a victim’s health, which differs to ABH.
 GBH is also known as ‘wounding with intent’.